 Spokesperson of the Institute

-Research Associate at the Chair of International Politics and Development Cooperation at the University of Rostock
+Senior Lecturer and Research Associate at the Chair of International Politics and Development Cooperation at the University of Rostock

 Council